wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 17 The loss of the men of Columbia was also very great ; being an hundred three score and ten slain , and more than five hundred maimed.

-18 Now as Jacob , the chief captain of the host of Columbia was wounded , the charge was given to the valiant Kipley , and the army returned to the strong hold of Fort Erie.
+18 Now as Jacob , the chief captain of the host of Columbia was wounded , the charge was given to the valiant Ripley , and the army returned to the strong hold of Fort Erie.

 19 And Jacob and his brave men gained great praise throughout the land of Columbia.

-* Major Jessup , of the 25th Reg.

 [217]